Film Actor and Musician (Electronics &Hip Hop)

 After wrapping up the Performer/Dancer/Maker program at the Artez Institute of the Arts in Arnhem, the Netherlands in 2010, Jason has continuously worked between film projects, creating his own electronics/hip hop sound, and developed concepts, in new ways of showing performances.

-During the closing of the Venice Biennale 2019, Jason has shown his live video-performance CHANGE at the Personal Structures program, at the European Cultural Centre.
+During the closing of the Biennale di Venezia 2019, Jason has shown his live video-performance CHANGE at the Personal Structures program, at the European Cultural Centre.
 Next to the work of Marina Abramovic and Yoko Ono.
 A creation about homelessness and modern trade markets.
 Actual topics before the Covid pandemic hit worldwide.

 Currently he is preparing his first world tour, for when the world opens it’s doors again, to share his music around the world.

 ARNHEMS Work is the vessel where Jason produces and directs performance works, in the public space and on media.
 With the trust and financial support of the Municipality of Arnhem and the Amsterdam Funds for the Arts in the past.

 He worked for the following directors from 2010 on: Marking his 10 years in the business in 2020.

 Film: Erik de Bruyn, Hanro Smitsman, Erwin van den Eshof, Jon Karthaus, an introduction with Arne Toonen, and upcoming directors like Marco Grandia and Anne Vaandrager.

 Theatre: Dries Verhoeven, Jens Erwin-Siemssen, Sander Breure & Witte van Hulzen,

 Ed Wubbe, Kristel van Issum, Maarten van der Put & Pauline Roelants, Hildegard Draaijer and Ellen ten Damme.